-Form 2601 is used to record the physician’s certification for the applicant’s/member’s need for ongoing nursing services under the supervision of a physician, which can be provided in a home or community-based setting program or in a nursing facility.
+Form 2601 is used to record the physician’s certification of Medical Necessity for the applicant’s/member’s need for ongoing nursing services under the supervision of a physician.
+Nursing services can be provided in the home or a community-based setting program or in a nursing facility.

 Procedure